oalexander-dev/emuser/README.md

 ```

 ## Usage

-Using this library requires that the application has a valid Mongoose
+**Using this library requires that the application has a valid Mongoose
-connection to a database.
-Some handlers require body parameters, some
+connection to a database.**

+Some handlers require body parameters, somerequire URL parameters, some
-require URL parameters, some require authentication, and some are a some
+require authentication, and some are a some combination of
-combination of those three.
+those three.
 Most IDEs will show the handler's documentation
 comment if you hover over the name of the function, which will tell you
 what is required for using that handler.
 Additionally, you can find it in
 the chart below.